Regular Expression - Regex

 Summary:

-to detect the end of the link that has no trailing slash. \1
+• After the capturing group comes an apostrophe ' to detect the end of the link that has no trailing slash.

 Update location data to include a name